QEF/SternheimerGW/test-suite/overview.md

 * obtain the frequency dependent spectral function for all bands
 * restart from previously calculated W
 * plotting the result of the Godby-Needs plasmon pole model
-* plotting the result of the Pade approximation
+* plotting the result of the AAA approximation

 Test case: gw\_bn
 ------------------